virt-lightning/virt-lightning/README.md

 During this recording, we:

-1. use the list of distribution to generate a virt-lightning.yaml file.
+1. use the list of distributions to generate a virt-lightning.yaml file.
-2. we then create a environment based on this file
+2. we then create an environment based on this file
 3. once the environment is ready, we generate an Ansible inventory file
 4. and we use it to call Ansible's ping module on all the host.